Reflections on Burning Man 2024

 Back at camp, I was in charge of a few jobs.
 These helped to ground me by keeping me accountable for times I would need to be back at camp.
 Mundane things you might not think about but were important include:

-• Kitchen cleanup: Self explanatory.
+- Kitchen cleanup: Self explanatory.
 We’d use the mist setting on our faucet to conserve water and wash dishes in a soaking bin to minimize grey water (waste water) production.

-• Mayor of the dawn/dusk.
+- Mayor of the dawn/dusk.
 At any point, one person in the camp acts as mayor.
 That person is in charge of routing people to the right person for help with problems.
 For example, as mayor, you should know who is on duty for bike repair.

-• MOOP sweep.
-MOOP stands for Matter Out of Place, and is basically an extended definition of “trash” that includes hair and any material that didn’t originate in the desert.
+- MOOP sweep.
+MOOP stands for Matter Out of Place, and is basically an more expansive definition of “trash” that includes hair and any material that didn’t originate in the desert.
 Because Burning Man takes place on federal land, the place needs to be spotless when we leave.
 That’s what MOOP sweeping is for — you don a headlamp and comb the dust for things even as tiny as strands of hair — yes, really.
 How well camps perform at MOOP sweep determines where they’ll be placed in future years, so there’s a strong incentive to sweep well.
-Oh and a random fun fact about Burning Man being on federal land: weed is illegal federally, making it among the riskiest drugs you can do at Burning Man because the smell is sufficient probable cause for law enforcement.
+Oh and a random fun fact about Burning Man being on federal land: weed is illegal federally, making it among the riskiest drugs you can do at Burning Man because the smell is probable cause for law enforcement.

 Other miscellaneous highlights from the week:

-• Sound bath near the trash fence
+- Sound bath near the trash fence.

-• Penguin lounge, a camp in a super convenient location on Esplanade serving snow cones 11-5pm
+- Penguin Lounge, a camp in a super convenient location on Esplanade serving snow cones 11-5pm.

-• The meditative opening and closing ceremonies for Infinite Love, which acclimated us to feeling close to 64 fellow humans.
+- The meditative opening and closing ceremonies for Infinite Love, which acclimated us to feeling close to 64 fellow humans.

 Man burn: 2024-08-31

-The wooden man effigy in the center of Black Rock City burns on Saturday night after a fireworks show.
+The wooden man effigy in the center of Black Rock City burns on Saturday night after a fire flow + fireworks show.
 Many burners consider this their final day and depart the following morning.
 So, to many, the burning of the man represents the last hurrah of Burning Man — and the atmosphere is buzzing as a result.

 Prior to man burn, everyone gets in position to watch it.
 There is method to this madness.
 Art cars park first, in tight concentric circles around the Man.
 Individuals park their bikes outside the art cars.
 The cars all blast music for ambience and give out gifts (my group was near a photobooth and jellybean car… and I ate a lot of candy) so everyone parties in their groups while the Fire Conclave fire dances around the man.